Cublix-Studios/.github/profile/README.md

 # Oh, hello there 👋

-Cublix Studios is *not really an organization*, but more of a group of let's say.. not the best developers 😅 If you want to get involved in our little team or group you can email us at **brawlmod@proton.me** Oh, you are wondering where the link to our [Roblox development group](https://www.roblox.com/communities/14867533/Cublix-Studios#!/about) is?
+Cublix Studios is *not really an organization*, but more of a group of let's say.. not the best developers 😅

+If you want to get involved in our little team or group you can email us at **cublix@proton.me**

+Oh, you are wondering where the link to our [Roblox development group](https://www.roblox.com/communities/14867533/Cublix-Studios#!/about) is?

 We don't like people with no humor!
 We want our team to be always full of "happy" coders!!

 <!--